maprdhm/SPACiSS/README.md

 ## Installation and launch

 ### Requirements
-(Tested for Ubuntu 16.04 with ROS Kinetic)
+(Tested on Ubuntu 16.04 with ROS Kinetic and on Ubuntu 18.04 with ROS Melodic)
 - ROS with the visualization stack (currently tested on `kinetic` )
 - C++11 compiler
 - Qt4
-- Gazebo 9 (for pedsim_gazebo_plugin, to use the simulator with gazebo).

 ### Install commands
 ```